-- Nursing students are required to attend at least 80% of all scheduled classroom/laboratory sessions unless RPL or Credit Transfer has been granted for those units and 100% of Placement hours.
+- Nursing students are required to attend at least 80% of all scheduled classroom & 100% of laboratory sessions unless RPL or Credit Transfer has been granted for those units and 100% of Placement hours.
 Any sessions (classroom or laboratory) indicated as Mandatory require 100% attendance.
 This will be sufficient to allow graduate competency outcomes to be met. - The Attendance Register needs to be completed and your attendance is recorded for each session.
 It is the student's responsibility to ensure the register is signed for each session.
-When students are not able to attend a session, they must make every reasonable attempt to notify Key 2 Learning College of their non-attendance prior to the session start time.
-If non-attendance is due to ill health, a Medical Certificate is required.
-It is the responsibility of the student to collect any information or handouts from the session they have missed. - When a student does not attend 100% of timetabled mandatory sessions, a medical certificate is required to organise a catch-up session.
-If the student is unable to provide a medical certificate, repeat sessions may incur extra costs. - Where a student does not attend at least 80% of scheduled class and 100% simulation laboratory sessions, they will have the option to request consideration for a repeat or re-sit of the missed unit, repeat sessions may incur extra costs - It needs to be strongly emphasised that repeat sessions of PEP will incur extra costs to cover the expenses of training and supervision.
-Key 2 Learning College will attempt to arrange repeat sessions as soon as possible but will not guarantee that progress will not be affected. - Attendance (minimum of 80% attendance per unit is required) - If a student fails to attend 80% of theory classes an "Student Progression Contract" will be implemented with the student to assist them to meet the course requirements.
+When students are not able to attend a session, they must make every reasonable attempt to notify Key 2 Learning College of their non-attendance prior to the session start time. - Students are required to submit a medical certificate if they miss any classroom or laboratory sessions.
+If the student is unable to provide a medical certificate, repeat sessions may incur extra costs. - If a student fails to attend 80% of theory classes a "Student Progression Contract" will be implemented with the student to assist them to meet the course requirements.
 Appendix 6 - Progression Policy PP069